8 Steps for an Accident at Work

 2. Report the Accident Formally

 Report the accident immediately to your employer and do your best to ensure that an accident report form is completed.
 The employer would then report the accident to a Philadelphia injury lawyer.
 The obligation is on the employer to record the accident, but for the injured, it is essential to document the details as soon as possible afterwards at work or remotely if you went to the hospital due to injuries.
 If it is appropriate or you think it may be helpful, take a picture at the location of the accident at work.
+Checking out oregonaccidentattorney.com you can learn that property owners have responsibilities to people who come to their property let alone when this property is your workplace.
 It may assist you in explaining and describing the details.
 A faulty machine may be obvious, but slips, trips and falls or injuries arising from repetitive injury may be more challenging to describe.
 Images of the work process or location of the accident or faulty machine may assist the injured.
+If you are a truck driver and believe you need legal assistance after having an accident, contact a truck accident attorney for assistance.

 3. Record Loss of Earnings